syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/foreign-key-column.md

 In the provided example, the `customAggregateFn` function is used to filter the data based on the **FirstName** field of the foreign key column, using the `getForeignData` internal function.
 The function then counts the occurrences of **Margaret**.
 The result is displayed in the grid's footer template using the ng-template with the `footerTemplate` reference.

 {% tabs %}
-{% highlight razor tabtitle="CSHTML" %}
+{% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/grid/how-to/aggregate-foreign/razor %}
+{% include code-snippet/grid/how-to/aggregate-foreign/tagHelper %}
 {% endhighlight %}
-{% highlight c# tabtitle="foreign.cs" %}
-{% include code-snippet/grid/how-to/aggregate-foreign/foreign.cs %}
-{% endhighlight %}
-{% highlight c# tabtitle="employeeView.cs" %}
+{% highlight c# tabtitle="aggregate-foreign.cs" %}
-{% include code-snippet/grid/how-to/aggregate-foreign/employeeView.cs %}
+{% include code-snippet/grid/how-to/aggregate-foreign/aggregate-foreign.cs %}
 {% endhighlight %}
 {% endtabs %}